Platform9-Community/backup/velero/README.md

-# Backup kubernetes namespaces using velero on Platform9 Managed Kubernetes (PMK)
+# Backup and restore kubernetes namespaces using velero on Platform9 Managed Kubernetes (PMK)

 Here we are going to backup Jenkins using velero from a PMK 4.3 cluster and restore it to second PMK cluster using velero's restic file level backup feature.
-This typically depicts a cloud to cloud migration scenario for an kubernetes application with its persistent volume data.
+This typically depicts a cloud to cloud migration scenario for an kubernetes application and its persistent volume data.

 # Components required:
 PMK clusters: 2 x PMK 4.3 four node clusters (Each with Single Master and Three worker nodes)